homelabos/homelabos/docs/setup/installation.md

 You need to point your `{{ domain }}`, as well as `*.{{ domain }}` to the IP address your HomelabOS install is accessible at.
 If you are using a [bastion](/docs/setup/bastion) host, then you would point at that IP.
 If you are using your home IP address, you would point it at that IP.
 You need to set up a wildcard DNS entry because all the services are served off of subdomains such as `emby.{{ domain }}`

+Note: If you are not using a real domain, but using `/etc/hosts` entries to 'fake' it, wildcard entries do not work in `/etc/hosts`.
+You need to create an entry for each service enabled.
+You can use the `/var/homelabos/homelab_hosts` file.

 #### Changing your domain

 If you need to change your domain (or subdomain) simply run `./set_setting.sh domain new.domain.com` then run `make` again.